gz/rust-slabmalloc/README.md

 * [API Documentation](https://docs.rs/slabmalloc)

 ## Performance
-slabmalloc optimized for single-threaded, fixed-size object allocations.
+slabmalloc is optimized for single-threaded, fixed-size object allocations.
 For anything else it will probably perform very poorly (for example if your workload does lots of reallocations).